resiliencetheatre/rpi4edgemap/README.md

 git clone https://git.buildroot.net/buildroot
 cd buildroot/
 # We checkout verified version on master branch
-git checkout 66f66bbdb50a65ed27660bbe4f9c1598f94b0c42
+git checkout ed590a22e24bdc714d75005f7fe7a3ad3b001c4d
 ```

-You can use latest master or checkout version `66f66bbdb50a65ed27660bbe4f9c1598f94b0c42` as above,
+You can use latest master or checkout version `ed590a22e24bdc714d75005f7fe7a3ad3b001c4d` as above,
-which I've tested (Nov 14th, 2024).
+which I've tested (Dec 4th, 2024).
 Please note that buildroot version, kernel and other system
 components needs to be in 'sync' and this is an art in embedded design.

 Modify buildroot standard `rpi-firmware` package file and change
-firmware version tag to match kernel version (6.11.7) we're using.
+firmware version tag to match kernel version (6.11.10) we're using.

 ```
 # package/rpi-firmware/rpi-firmware.mk